 The Japanese practice designed Wengawa House for a husband and wife in their 60s within a quiet residential area of Anjo.

-The 97-square-metre house is surrounded by a wooden veranda and contains a small tearoom – features the studio hope will perform an important social function for the ageing residents.
+The 97-square-metre house is surrounded by a wooden veranda, or engawa, and contains a small tearoom – features the studio hope will perform an important social function for the ageing residents.